szyablitsky/go-card-deck-api/README.md

 Sample Golang API server

-Build and install by typing `go install` in a shell.
+To build and install use `go install`

+Start server by typing `go-card-deck-api`

+Run tests with `go test ./...`